lexytxt/poetryfrom061/messages/i-want-to-be-somebody-to-you.md

 # I want to be somebody to you

-I hate to have to hit your line, asking, “Do you still feel me, at least, some of the time?”
+I really hate to hit your line, asking, “Do you still feel me, at least, some of the time?”